-(1) Fresh Waters (FW) - suitable for primary and secondary contact recreation and as a source for drinking water supply after conventional treatment in accordance with the requirements of DHEC.
-Fresh water is suitable for fishing, indigenous aquatic fauna and flora, and industrial and agricultural uses.
+(1) Fresh Waters (FW)- suitable for primary and secondary contact recreation and as a source for drinking water supply after conventional treatment in accordance with the requirements of DHEC.
+Also suitable for fishing, indigenous aquatic fauna and flora, and industrial and agricultural uses.